upper level job

 14%

-How Education impacts a Medical Records Coding Technician I's Salary?
+How Education impacts an Medical Records Coding Technician I's Salary?

 Your level of education can impact your salary potential.
-While many Medical Records Coding Technician Is enter the field with a High School Diploma or Technical Certificate degree, higher education can lead to more specialized and higher-paying roles.
+While many Medical Records Coding Technician I enter the field with a Bachelor's Degree, higher education can lead to more specialized and higher-paying roles.

-According to our 100% employer-reported salary data, the median salary for a Medical Records Coding Technician I with a High School Diploma or Technical Certificate is between $41,163 and $43,993).
+According to our 100% employer-reported salary data, the median salary for an Medical Records Coding Technician I with a Bachelor's Degree is between $41,603 and $44,406.

 Medical Records Coding Technician I Salaries by Degree Level